 The Arkansas Secretary of State has a list of companies approved as registered agents and other businesses offering such services.

-Step 3: File Articles of Organization
+3. File Articles of Organization

 The Articles of Organization must include the following information: